12+ Lunch Ideas Your Kids Will Actually Eat

 Buildable sandwiches: Make kids think they are eating a Lunchable, but made with ingredients you hand pick.
 Put everything needed to make mini sandwiches – one piece of bread cut into quarters, slices of cheese, sliced meat, thin-sliced carrots and lettuce.
 Serve ranch or mayo on the side.
 Kids can build the sandwiches or eat ingredients separately.

-Make-ahead yogurt pops: Purchase a silicone ice pop maker set found on Amazon.com or at a local retailer.
+Make-ahead yogurt pops: Purchase a silicone ice pop maker set online or at a local retailer.
 To make 8-10 you will also need: 1 32 oz. container of plain or vanilla Greek yogurt, 2 cups fresh or frozen fruit and 2-3 tbsp. honey (optional).
 Blend ingredients, pour into molds and freeze at least 5 hours before popping in the lunch box.

 Lunch box smoothies: You can pack lots of nutrients into a smoothie for easy eating at lunch time.
 Blend favorite frozen fruits in a blender and add orange juice, milk or yogurt.
-Pour into freezable containers (she used 8-ounce Ball Plastic Freezer Jars).
+Pour into freezable containers such as 8-ounce Ball Plastic Freezer Jars.
 Freeze and pack into the lunch box with a spoon (they double as an ice pack).

 Lunch kabobs: Combine any of the following onto bamboo skewers to mix up lunch.
 Try turkey and cheddar cheese with cucumbers, salami and provolone with bell peppers, chicken and Monterey jack cheese with pickles, roast beef and Swiss cheese with olives.
 You could also do this with fruit.